Medical Education Fellowship

 Contact Number(s):

-The Department of Emergency Medicine at Thomas Jefferson University Hospital is proud to announce its new one-year Medical Education Fellowship for graduating emergency medicine residents.
+The Department of Emergency Medicine at Thomas Jefferson University is excited to recruit up to three fellows for its two-year Medical Education and Scholarship Fellowship.
+The fellowship program is open to graduating emergency medicine residents for the upcoming 2025-2027 academic fellowship cycle.

-Our intensive Fellowship is geared for residents seeking advanced training in pedagogy and learning theory; instructional design; medical simulation; and patient safety (PS) and clinical quality (CQ).
-The goal of the Fellowship is to prepare the Fellow for a highly successful career as an educational leader in academic emergency medicine.
+Our intensive fellowship is geared for residents seeking advanced training in medical education scholarship, pedagogy and learning theory, instructional design, and medical simulation.
+The goal of the fellowship is to prepare fellows for a highly successful career as an educational leader in academic emergency medicine and beyond.
+Previous graduates have secured positions as clerkship directors, program directors, and academic leaders in medical schools across the country.

 Academic Expectations